isabella232/pmp-support-site/docs/users/020_registration.md

 * Click the green "New Client" button on the credentials page.

-* Select the "write" option from the "Scope" column.
-"Write" scope is required if you intend to push content into the PMP.
+* Select the "write" option from the "Scope" column ("write" scope will allow you to push content into the PMP).

-* Type an appropriate identifier (Core Publisher, WordPress, Bento, etc.) into the "your-label-here" field, found under the "Label" column.
+* Type an appropriate identifier for your CMS (Core Publisher, WordPress, Bento, etc.) into the "your-label-here" field, found under the "Label" column.

 * Click "Save" in the "Actions" column.